zyadamec/migAz/README.md

 ## Get it
-Download the latest zip file from [release](release) folder for MigAz release (currently ASM to ARM Migration).
+Download from the [Release](release) folder to obtain the latest MigAz v2 release (currently ASM to ARM Migration).
+Note that ARM and AWS are not yet integrated into the new v2 project baseline and remain available via their respective release folders ([ARM Release](arm/release) and [AWS Release](aws/release)).

 ### Pre-requisites
 1. Windows 8 or Windows Server 2012, or later